ubc-library-rc/rdm/content/01_file_naming.md

 <br>

 <b>Here is a breakdown of what we covered:</b>
-- File names should be machine-readable: use alphanumerical characters with snake or camel case, and don't have spaces or special characters
-- File names should be human-readable: clear, concise, and follow a consistent naming method
-- A good file naming convention helps with sorting and searching your files {: .note}
+File names should be machine-readable: use alphanumerical characters with snake or camel case, and don't have spaces or special characters.
+File names should also be human-readable: clear, concise, and follow a consistent naming method.
+Lastly, a good file naming convention helps with sorting and searching your files.
+{: .note}

 # Congrats!